sgsutcliffe/Bacteriophages_Playing_Nice/0_RawData/README.md

 ### Viral Metagenomics
 See Fig 1A & Table S1 (note there is a typo for day 851-2) Unfortunately Table S1 has the '# of reads' which appears to be after QC, as they do no match raw reads.
+For example sample SRR829867 has 18020339 reads but no day has this number in Table S1.
+(For more information I've uploaded a multiqc file on the raw FASTQ files).

+#### How I assigned metadata
 I followed the labels from Sample_ID where 'd00-1' where the first digit is the week.
 Day zero is 00, and week 1 is 01-5.
 The second digit is the day of the week.